 On my first research trip to North Carolina, I went to the Camden County Register of Deeds and searched for one surname—Bass.
-I am a Bass and I had a list of verified Bass ancestors so it was the natural thing for a new genealogist to do.
-As I processed the information from the deeds I found (i.e. grantees, grantors, witnesses, and adjoining landowners), certain people were noted as neighbors over and over again.
+I am a Bass and I had a list of verified Bass ancestors, so it was the natural thing for a new genealogist to do.
+As I processed the information from deeds (i.e., grantees, grantors, witnesses, and adjoining landowners), certain people were noted as neighbors over and over again.
 I soon realized I needed to explore these recurring surnames.
-In Camden County’s earliest record collections (late 1700s), the family that always appeared with the Basses was the Halls.
+In Camden County’s earliest record collections (after its formation in 1777), the family that always appeared with the Basses was the Halls.

 William Bass’ (b.
 1755) first land purchase in Camden County, made on April 10, 1801, was for a 125-acre parcel adjoining David Hall’s (b.
 1760) land.
 This was the first time these two men were referenced in the same document but their families continued to live together for many decades.
 They were 2 of only 30 free people of color counted in Camden County during the 1790 Federal Census (most of which were not heads of their own households as William and David were).